 Accreditation for health educational programs is an opportunity for continuous quality improvement.
 Graduating from an accredited educational program demonstrates that graduates have attained a level of entry-to-practice competencies required for health care professionals.

 It is a chance for all parties involved in the formation of our future physicians, pharmacists, dentists, nurses, physical, occupational and respiratory therapists to improve function, structure and performance.

-During site visits, an accreditation team will conduct interviews with faculty, staff and students.
-This usually takes two-three days.
+During a site visit, an accreditation team will conduct interviews with faculty, staff and students.
+This usually takes two to three days.

-Following the visit, accreditors will validate information presented in the self-study reports and will generate a series of findings to improve the quality of education programs.
+Following the visit, accreditors will validate the information presented in the self-study reports and will generate a series of findings and recommendations to improve the quality of educational programs.